 - Stag Ground Kimberley Miners Welfare FC has indicated that negotiations with Kimberley Town Council for a long lease have still to be finalised. - Pitches on School sites Other than the formal due use agreements in place with the academy trustees at the Kimberley school and with Nottinghamshire County Council at Chilwell School, and the user agreement in place between the Borough Council and Priory Celtic FC to 2017 in respect of use of the Kimberley school pitches, continued access for community football clubs to pitches on school sites is wholly dependent on the consent of the schools' management (head teacher, board of governors and/or governing trust).
-Whilst none of the schools consulted that currently make their football facilities available indicated any intentions to stop allowing access in future, without agreements in place for longer than a single season, security of access for football clubs at these schools must be considered a risk.
+Whilst none of the schools consulted that currently make their football facilities available indicated any intentions to stop allowing access for football clubs at these schools must be considered a risk.